algolia/algoliasearch-client-cmd/README.md

 Logs
 -------------

-You can retrieve last logs via this API.
+You can retrieve the last logs via this API.
 Each log entry contains:
  * Timestamp in ISO-8601 format
  * Client IP
  * Request Headers (API-Key is obfuscated)